Atmosphere of Pluto

 The atmosphere of Pluto is the layer of gases that surround the dwarf planet Pluto.
-It consists mainly of nitrogen (N_{2}), with minor amounts of methane (CH_{4}) and carbon monoxide (CO), all of which are vaporized from surface ices on Pluto's surface.
+It consists mainly of nitrogen (N_{2}), with minor amounts of methane (CH_{4}) and carbon monoxide (CO), all of which are produced by the sublimation of surface ices from Pluto's surface.
 It contains layered haze, probably consisting of heavier compounds which form from these gases due to high-energy radiation.
 The atmosphere of Pluto is notable for its strong and not completely understood seasonal changes caused by peculiarities of the orbital and axial rotation of Pluto.

 The surface pressure of the atmosphere of Pluto, measured by New Horizons in 2015, is about 1 Pa (10 μbar), roughly 1/100,000 of Earth's atmospheric pressure.
 The temperature on the surface is 40 to 60 K, but it quickly rises with altitude due to a methane-generated greenhouse effect.
-Near the altitude of 30 km it reaches 110 K, where it then slowly decreases afterwards with height.
+Near the altitude of 30 km it reaches 110 K, but then slowly decreases with altitude.

-Pluto is the only trans-Neptunian object with a known atmosphere.
+Pluto is the first trans-Neptunian object with a known atmosphere.
 Its closest analog is the atmosphere of Triton, although in some aspects it resembles even the atmosphere of Mars.

-The atmosphere of Pluto has been studied since the 1980s by way of earth-based observation of occultations of stars by Pluto and spectroscopy.
+The atmosphere of Pluto has been studied since the 1980s by way of Earth-based observation of occultations of stars by Pluto and spectroscopy.
 In 2015, it was studied from a close distance by the spacecraft New Horizons.